Acadia University: Faculty strikes

 Acadia University's Board of Governors and members of the Acadia University Faculty Association (AUFA) have ratified a new collective agreement covering the period 1 July 2010 to 30 June 2014.
 The faculty of Acadia University have been on strike three times in the history of the institution.
 The first was 24 February to 12 March 2004.
 The second was 15 October to 5 November 2007.
 The second strike was resolved after the province's labour minister, Mark Parent, appointed a mediator, on 1 November, to facilitate an agreement.
 The third strike began on 1 February 2022 and ended 1 March 2022 with both sides agreeing to binding arbitration.

+Student Strike

+In March 2026 Acadia became the second student union in Nova Scotia to vote yes to the one week provincial student strike proposed by the Canadian Federation of Students NS.
+Together with students from NSCAD and later Saint Mary's, Dalhousie, and Kings, this was the first student strike in English Canada (with Quebec having had the first in 2012).
+The main demands outlined by Student Strike NS were divestment from weapons and fossil fuel, and affordable tuition, though the Acadia student union chose to remove divestment from their mandate.
+The strike lasted for one week from March 15-21 with intentions for future actions.

 Academics

 Rankings

 In Maclean's 2023 Guide to Canadian Universities, Acadia was ranked fifth in the publication's "primarily undergraduate" Canadian university category, tied with Bishop's University.
 In the same year, the publication ranked Acadia 33rd, in Maclean's reputation survey.